mario-areias/blog/content/post/attack-trees.md

 ## Security Teams are involved, but are not responsible

 In today's world we hear a lot of "you build it, you run it".
 More recently people are adding "you secure it".
 Security is a responsibility of development teams.
 Security people are experts and advisors.
 They educate, consult and help identify/mitigate risks.
 Threat models should reflect that.
 Security people are involved, of course, but ultimately they are consultants.

-## Find balance of risk x time
+## Find balance of risk vs time

 Development teams have multiple, competing priorities at all times.
 Some of the priorities include security, of course.
 Finding the right balance of risk mitigation and disruption of developers's time is paramount to the success of Threat Modeling.
 Critical services are expected to have a more comprehensive and updated Threat Modeling.
 Low risk services do not need the same level of time investment.